invertase/stripe-firebase-extensions/firestore-stripe-subscriptions/README.md

 * **createPortalLink:** Creates links to the customer portal for the user to manage their payment & subscription details.

 * **handleWebhookEvents:** Handles Stripe webhook events to keep subscription statuses in sync and update custom claims.

+* **onUserDeleted:** Deletes the Stripe customer object and cancels all their subscriptions when the user is deleted in Firebase Authentication.

+* **onCustomerDataDeleted:** Deletes the Stripe customer object and cancels all their subscriptions when the customer doc in Cloud Firestore is deleted.